atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lord Woburn to Mr. Wilmot.

-HOW much am I indebted to your brother!
-Had he not Stood my friend, I must have Sunk ere now, under the weight of a disappointment which will, I believe, make an end of me. -- So much the better -- My whole Soul is wrapped up In lady Charlotte, and Sire cannot forgive me. -- Perhaps She may in time be prompted by her excellent disposition to pardon me -- -- but her delicacy will never, I fear, permit her to receive rae in the manner which can, alone, render me happy. -- tohappiness, theresore, I must for ever bid adieu. -- And what is lise without happiness.?
+How much am I indebted to your brother!
+Had he not stood my friend, I must have sunk ere now, under the weight of a disappointment which will, I believe, make an end of me. -- So much the better -- My whole Soul is wrapped up In lady Charlotte, and Sire cannot forgive me. -- Perhaps She may in time be prompted by her excellent disposition to pardon me -- -- but her delicacy will never, I fear, permit her to receive me in the manner which can, alone, render me happy. -- to happiness, therefore, I must for ever bid adieu. -- And what is life without happiness?

-I am Sorry to See poor lady Huxley grieve
-So for me; -- -- -- few filters have So tender a regard for heir brothers. -- I was always her savou rite, though L am Sure Sire pities Ned, who has Seen nothing of his wife i -- bat he has heard from Several people.
-VVV20WJ.N.
-I
-/
-people, that Sire is gone to France." -- t. -- 1 cannot, however, attend to his affairs at present j it vrsas the looseness of his wife, which confirmed the bad opinion I had long entertained of women; and made me more desirous of trying my angel, who, conscious of her own innocence, mult, undoubtedly, behold me in the most disadvantageous light. -- Lady hsrxfey imagines that She Still loves me.' -- posiibly, my sister Says this only to Seed me with hope, and to make me tolerably easy. -- She means well, but her consolation is inefseftual. -- She also advises me, to take the Same method I pursued before, upon a little amorous quarrel, which I have related to you j that is, to follow her in public, to throw myselfin her way, and to endeavour to move her pity, by my appearance and address. -- But I am really So much asraid of alarming her, of giving her any nevv vexation, by appearing in her Sight, that I have not courage enough to at agreeably to my sister’s advice. -- I would i not give her a moment’s uneasiness for the world : I would rather die, than displease her again -- designedly.
+I am sorry to see poor lady Huxley grieve so for me; -- few filters have so tender a regard for heir brothers. -- I was always her favourite, though I am sure she pities Ned, who has Ssen nothing of his wife; -- bat he has heard from several people, that she is gone to France. -- I cannot,however, attend to his affairs at present; it was the looseness of his wife, which confirmed the bad opinion I had long entertained of women; and made me more desirous of trying my angel, who, conscious of her own innocence, must, undoubtedly, behold me in the most disadvantageous light. -- Lady Huxley imagines that she still loves me. -- possibly, my sister says this only to feed me with hope, and to make me tolerably easy. -- She means well, but her consolation is ineffectual. -- She also advises me, to take the same method I pursued before, upon a little amorous quarrel, which I have related to you; that is, to follow her in public, to throw myself in her way, and to endeavour to move her pity, by my appearance and address. -- But I am really so much afraid of alarming her, of giving her any new vexation, by appearing in her sight, that I have not courage enough to at agreeably to my sister’s advice. -- I would not give her a moment’s uneasiness for the world: I would rather die, than displease her again -- designedly.

 Oh!
 Wilmot!
 Wilmot! how my heart doted on her!
-How it Still dotes on her! -- To think of losing her by my own Solly. -- It is too much, for jne, to bear.
+How it still dotes on her! -- To think of losing her by my own folly. -- It is too much, for me, to bear.

-My good Sister tells me, that She will make her a visit, and talk calmly with her, and persuade her to pity, and accept of the man who is dying for r her. --
-But I know her visit will produce no consequences in my Savour. -- I had better, theresore, get out of the way, as Saft as I can. -- May the dear, lovelytihar lotte, [meet with a man who loves her as well as I do!
+My good Sister tells me, that she will make her a visit, and talk calmly with her, and persuade her to pity, and accept of the man who is dying for her. -- But I know her visit will produce no consequences in my favour. -- I had better, therefore, get out of the way, fast as I can. -- May the dear, lovely Charlotte, [meet with a man who loves her as well as I do!
--- -- -- May She also meet with a man who will never venture, in any Shape, to incur her displeasure.
+-- May she also meet with a man who will never venture, in any shape, to incur her displeasure.

-Adieu,
+> Adieu,
-w-- -- :
+>> w-----

 ---

 ## LETTER LXIV.

-Lady C h ari.
-OTTE Morden to
+Lady Charlotte Morden to Mrs. Blomer.
-Mrs, Blomer.
-show

-are you, my dear Mrs. Blomer?
-Have you Succeeded.?
-Slave you made Mrs. Scot let's uneasy by your asseuionate consolations.?
-I have a longing desire to See you, and have more than once Schemed a visit to Dublin. -- livery thing here is dull or disagreeable.
-Sir Charles follows me very where, tho’i have astured him, positively, that I will not marry. -- Sir William ashton has entreated Mr. and Mrs. Elliot to Speak for him, as I am at liberty, he Says. -- I would not, upon any account, receive him.
-I will not, indeed, marry lord Woburn, yet will I never marry anybody else. -- I dare not venture to make any farther declaration towards the restoration oshis tranquillity, of which, they tell nre, 1 have for ever deprived him. -- Gracious G -- d! did I do anything to vex him, or to disturb him.?
-On the contrary, was he not insinitely dear to me.?
-And had he given me no reason to disapprove of his conduct, we might, at this moment, have been happy. -- He, he alone, has occasioned all this distress. -- I am extremely yvretched. -- They Say he is declining very
-Salt. -- Kitty weeps from morning tonight. the poor giri distradtsme wjth her Sorrow. -- -- Mr. Wilmot, my lord’s friend, who Sollows me about in all places, tells her, that Sire is more lovely in her tears, than the most blooming beauty nature ever made. -- ■
-To Say truth, I think Kitty Seems more inclined to listen to this gentleman, than to Sir Charles, but that
-X -- v y XV T y W IV 1, JL Q 4 that will never do. -- Wilmot is only a younger brother, though, to all appearance, an agreeable man, '-- Sir Charles is Sull as agreeable, and has a large 1 eslate, -- -- -- -- -1 am interrupted
+How  you, my dear Mrs. Blomer?
+Have you succeeded?
+Slave you made Mrs. Scotlets uneasy by your affectionate consolations?
+I have a longing desire to see you, and have more than once schemed a visit to Dublin. -- Every thing here is dull or disagreeable.
+Sir Charles follows me every where, tho’ I have assured him, positively, that I will not marry. -- Sir William Ashton has entreated Mr. and Mrs. Elliot to speak for him, as I am at liberty, he says. -- I would not, upon any account, receive him.
+I will not, indeed, marry lord Woburn, yet will I never marry anybody else. -- I dare not venture to make any farther declaration towards the restoration of his tranquillity, of which, they tell nre, I have for ever deprived him. -- Gracious G-d! did I do anything to vex him, or to disturb him?
+On the contrary, was he not infinitely dear to me?
+And had he given me no reason to disapprove of his conduct, we might, at this moment, have been happy. -- He, he alone, has occasioned all this distress. -- I am extremely wretched. -- They say he is declining very fast. -- Kitty weeps from morning tonight. -- The poor giri distracts me with her Sorrow. -- Mr. Wilmot, my lord’s friend, who follows me about in all places, tells her, that she is more lovely in her tears, than the most blooming beauty nature ever made. -- To say truth, I think Kitty seems more inclined to listen to this gentleman, than to Sir Charles, but that will never do. -- Wilmot is only a younger brother, though, to all appearance, an agreeable man, -- Sir Charles is full as agreeable, and has a large eslate. -- I am interrupted

 ---

 ## IN CONTINUATION.

-I Lady Huxley is jusl gone, -- She has lest nothing unsaid to vindicate her brother, and to prevail on me to pardon him; to pardon him, is I will not accept of him. -- I begged to be excused talking of, or listening to a Subject which gives me but too much disturbance.
+Lady Huxley is just gone. -- She has left nothing unsaid to vindicate her brother, and to prevail on me to pardon him; to pardon him, is I will not accept of him. -- I begged to be excused talking of, or listening to a Subject which gives me but too much disturbance.

-"Only tell me that you forgive him, lady Charlotte, " Said Sire, at last, "you need not be apprehensive of his taking advantage of Such a Savour, " added Sire, Sobbing while She Spoke, "my pool Charles will not live to osfend you again."
+"Only tell me that you forgive him, lady Charlotte," said she, at last, "you need not be apprehensive of his taking advantage of Such a favour," added she, sobbing while she Spoke, "my poor Charles will not live to offend you again."

-Will you condemn me, my dear Blomer, if I asture you that my tears Slowed as fast as her’s. -- The man whom I loved with the greatesl Sincerity, lies at the point of death, on my account -- So they would persuade me to believe. -- Cani be unasteued at Such horrid intelligence!
+Will you condemn me, my dear Blomer, if I assure you that my tears slowed as fast as her’s. -- The man whom I loved with the greatest sincerity, lies at the point of death, on my account. -- So they would persuade me to believe. -- Can I be unaffected at such horrid intelligence!

-"If that is the case, then, my lady, " replied I, "anything I can Say, will have no estedt upon him.
--- -- -- cease then in pity to me, to mention a man, whose deviation from the path of honour I must ever lament."
+"If that is the case, then, my lady," replied I, "anything I can say, will have no effect upon him. -- Cease then in pity to me, to mention a man, whose deviation from the path of honour I must ever lament."

-With these words I left her abruptly. -- 1 could not, any longer, Support a conversation, which tore my heart in pieces. -- -- It has. made me completely miserable. -- -- Sir Charles Conyers, and this Wilmot too, exert themselves, perpetually, to entertain, to amuse me at least, and to drive away the sadness with which Tam overwhelmed.
+With these words I left her abruptly. -- I could not, any longer, support a conversation, which tore my heart in pieces. -- It has made me completely miserable. -- Sir Charles Conyers, and this Wilmot too, exert themselves, perpetually, to entertain, to amuse me at least, and to drive away the sadness with which  I am overwhelmed.
-Kitty, also, who most tenderly Sympathised with are, now ventures to upbraid me for my cruelty, as :.
-She She calls it, to Such a man; but Should Such a con du£t as that, which I resented, be ever forgotten? besides, I am not really the cause oslord woburn’s present illness. -- -- -- It was the Shame, the remorse he

-Selt after having acted in a manner not to be justified by his own conscience, in the calm moments of recollection, which.brought his Sever on.him; -- -- -- -- and yet they will impute his illness to my inflexibility. -- -- -- -- Pray examine both Sides of this unfortunate afsair with attention. -- You will then, I flatter snyself, be of my opinion.
+Kitty, also, who most tenderly sympathised with are, now ventures to upbraid me for my cruelty, as she calls it, to such a man; but should such a conduct as that, which I resented, be ever forgotten?
+Besides, I am not really the cause of lord Woburn’s present illness. -- It was the shame, the remorse he felt after having acted in a manner not to be justified by his own conscience, in the calm moments of recollection, which brought his fever on him; -- and yet they will impute his illness to my inflexibility. -- Pray examine both sides of this unfortunate affair with attention. -- You will then, I flatter myself, be of my opinion.

 ---

 ## LETTER LXV.

 Lord Woburn to Mr. Wilmot.
-I THANK you for your Solicitude about my recovery,

--- -- My recovery is still Sar oft'.' -- I believe, indeed, that my Stay in this world will be Short-- -- can make no impresiion on the dear obstinate; and am, theresore, very indifferent about mysels.
+I thank you for your solicitude about my recovery. -- My recovery is still far off. -- I believe, indeed, that my stay in this world will be short. -- I can make no impression on the dear obstinate; and am, therefore, very indifferent about myself.

 Harry is indesatigable in my Service; he is in love, indeed, I believe, with my cruel Charlotte, and consequently finds double satissadlion in running after her. -- -- However, I don’t mention this to undervalue his friendsliip. -- Harry is really turned out a very artsul Sellow. -- He is master of all her movements; he has even made his way.
 Some how, into the Elliot Samily, and will, I doubt not.
 Soon get a
 Sooting at lady charlotte’s. -- -- But heaven knows